The Problem We Solve:

 2. What is the neuro-aesthetic advantage?

-Neuro-aesthetics is the study of how color, shape, and rhythm influence emotion before logic.
+Neuro-aesthetics studies how color, shape, rhythm, and space influence emotion before logic.
 Designs built on these principles increase user attention by up to 38%, not because they’re pretty — but because they feel inevitable to the brain.

 3. Why do people remember feelings over details?

 The emotional brain processes meaning 400% faster than the rational brain.
-That’s why people forget what you said, but remember how your brand made them feel.
+People forget what you said — but remember how your brand made them feel.
 Emotion is the shortcut to memory.

 5. Why do subtleties matter so much?

-Because the brain is wired for micro-signals.
-Tiny cues — hover states, motion timing, button warmth — can increase dwell time by 18% and trust perception by 21%.
-Subtleties aren’t cosmetic; they are behavioral levers.
+The brain is wired for micro-signals.
+Tiny cues — hover timing, button warmth, motion softness — can increase dwell time by 18% and trust perception by 21%.
+Subtleties are behavioral levers, not aesthetics.

 6. What defines a high-trust visual identity?

 Consistency.
 A coherent visual system can raise perceived professionalism by 34% and revenue by up to 23%.
-Trust isn’t built through volume — it’s built through visual predictability that feels emotionally safe and instantly recognizable.
+Trust is built through visual predictability that feels emotionally safe and instantly recognizable — not through volume.

 Data as quiet confidence.